Rudram 4 Missile: India’s 1000km Hypersonic Game-Changer

 A dramatic infographic showcasing India's Rudram missile series on a digital terrain background.
 The lineup includes Rudram-1 (Range: 150-250 km, Speed: Mach 2), Rudram-2 (Range: 300-350 km, Speed: Mach 5.5), Rudram-3 (Range: 550-600 km, Speed: Mach 5+), and Rudram-4 (Range: >550 km, Speed: Hypersonic).

-• Guidance: INS + GPS/NavIC mid-course; passive radar/IIR terminal seeker
+• Guidance: INS + GPS/NavIC mid-course, with passive radar or IIR seeker for terminal accuracy.

-• Warhead: High-explosive fragmentation, designed to disable radar and communication systems
+• Warhead: High-explosive fragmentation, optimised to destroy radars, command centres, and communication hubs.

 Why Hypersonic and LRSOW Capabilities Matter